pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	Test-user:  CREATE, UPDATE, READ

-Following command will revoke permissions to create and update repositories from ``test-user``.
+The following command will revoke permissions to create and update repositories from ``test-user``.

 ::